karlstav/cava/README.md

 * [ncursesw dev files](http://www.gnu.org/software/ncurses/) (bundled in ncurses in arch)
 * [Pulseaudio dev files](http://freedesktop.org/software/pulseaudio/doxygen/)

 Only FFTW is actually required for CAVA to compile, but for maximum usage and preformance ncurses and pulseaudio and/or alsa dev files are recommended.
-Not sure how to get the pulseaudio dev files for other distros then debian/ubuntu or if the are bundled in pulseaudio.
+Not sure how to get the pulseaudio dev files for other distros than debian/ubuntu or if they are bundled in pulseaudio.

 This can be installed easily in all major distros: